 lmmerse Yourself in Korean Culture at Honolulu’s Kimchi Day Festival

-Honolulu Celebrated Korea’s Favorite Fermented Food with Inaugural Kimchi Day Festival Event
+Honolulu Will Celebrate Korea’s Favorite Fermented Food with Its 2nd Annual Kimchi Day Festival Event

-On November 4, 2023, Honolulu celebrated its first Kimchi Day Festival at Makiki District Park.
-The event was a vibrant celebration of Korean culture and cuisine, featuring kimchi dishes, tastings, demonstrations, and a concert with I-Sinfonietta, an orchestra group from Korea.
+On November 16, 2024, Honolulu will celebrate its 2nd annual Kimchi Day Festival at the Makiki District Park.
+Last year’s inaugural event was a vibrant celebration of Korean culture and cuisine, featuring kimchi dishes, tastings, demonstrations, and a concert with I-Sinfonietta, an orchestra group from Korea.

-The festival was organized by the United Korean Association of Hawaii and the KA Women’s Club of Hawaii to commemorate the establishment of Kimchi Day by the State of Hawaii, on November 22nd officially, and the 120th anniversary of Korean immigration to Hawaii.
+The festival is organized and put on by the United Korean Association of Hawaii and the KA Women’s Club of Hawaii to commemorate the establishment of Kimchi Day by the State of Hawaii, on November 22nd officially, and the 120th anniversary of Korean immigration to Hawaii.
 Kimchi is a traditional Korean side dish made from fermented cabbage and vegetables.
 It is a staple of Korean cuisine and is also popular in many other parts of the world.

-The festival attracted a large and diverse crowd of people from all walks of life.
-Visitors were able to sample & purchase kimchi dishes from a variety of vendors, including traditional kimchi, kimchi pancakes, kimchi dumplings, and even kimchi ice cream.
-There were also kimchi-making demonstrations, cultural performances, pottery exhibition, and a children’s activity area.
+The festival attracts a large and diverse crowd of people from all walks of life.
+Visitors will be able to sample & purchase kimchi dishes from a variety of vendors, including traditional kimchi, kimchi pancakes, kimchi dumplings, and even kimchi ice cream.
+The event lineup for the day will feature kimchi-making demonstrations, cultural performances, a pottery exhibition, and a children’s activity area.

-Special highlights from the day included a talent show and hanbok fashion show/contest where cash prize winners were selected based on judges and audience feedback.
+Special highlights from the day include a talent show and hanbok fashion show/contest where cash prize winners will be selected based on judges and audience feedback.

-One of the highlights of the festival was the kimchi-making demonstration led by local culinary specialist Daniel Kim.
+One of the highlights of last year’s festival was the kimchi-making demonstration led by local culinary specialist Daniel Kim.
 The demonstration showed participants how to make kimchi from scratch, including how to choose the right ingredients, prepare the vegetables, and ferment the kimchi.

 Another highlight of the festival was the concert by I-Sinfonietta, a Korean orchestra group that specializes in playing classical music and Korean traditional music.
 The orchestra performed a variety of pieces, including Korean folk songs and classical pieces by Western composers.